Why Ten Forward Values Technical Documentation

 At Ten Forward Consulting, we believe technical documentation is critical for establishing an inclusive company culture and growing better developers.

 As an Apprentice Ruby on Rails Developer, I come across processes that I don't understand every day.
-(This is not an exaggeration.)
 Writing down terminal commands or software installation steps while providing context helps me as I build my development skills.
 It gives me an idea of what I'm working with, and how to make software do what I want.

 The more I write things down, the more tools I have to execute my code, set up my development environment, and fix pesky Rails errors.